ckingdon95/City-HEAT/Compile/README.md

 Once all files are prepared, run `make`.

 You might need to type in `chmod 755 UrbanHeatMPI` to get permission for using MPI on your machine.

+Now, proceed to the `/Optimization` folder and consult the `README.md` in that directorty.